rawr/rawr/README.md

 STUFF
 -----

-`Rawr` 1.4.2 introduces the use of Brian Marick's [user-choices](http://user-choices.rubyforge.org/)  library to handle initial configuration properties.
+`Rawr` 1.4.2 introduced the use of Brian Marick's [user-choices](http://user-choices.rubyforge.org/)  library to handle initial configuration properties.

 What this means in practice is that there are multiple ways to configure how `rawr` handles the `install` command.